 Insular Art, Medieval Art, Insular Art Metalwork, Insular Art Sculpture,

-Insular art refers to the style of art which developed on the British Isles from late 5th to 8th centuries.
+Insular art refers to the style of art which developed in the British Isles from the late 5th to 8th centuries.
 During this period, the art of the British Isles at large shared many common stylistic features.

-After a flurry of rapid activity and the production of many rich pieces of Insular art in the 8th century, the style decline with the beginning of Viking raids on British Isles.
+After a flurry of rapid activity and the production of many rich pieces of Insular art in the 8th century, the style declined with the beginning of Viking raids on the British Isles.

 Insular Art Illuminated Manuscripts

-The most iconic example of Insular art can be found in the illuminated manuscripts produced on the British Isles from 5th to 8th centuries.
+The most iconic example of Insular art can be found in the illuminated manuscripts produced in the British Isles from the 5th to 8th centuries.

 Early illuminated manuscripts in this style adopted art elements from both Anglo-Saxon and Celtic traditions.
-These include the use of different geometrical shapes such as circles and spheres, the use of small animal figures and interlace.
+These include the use of different geometrical shapes such as circles and spheres and the use of small animal figures and interlaces.

 These manuscripts were typically produced by the monks at the Christian monasteries situated all over the British Isles by the 7th century.
-Some of the most notable examples of the illuminated manuscripts in this style include the Book of Kells, Lindisfarne Gospels and the Book of Durrow.
+Some of the most notable examples of illuminated manuscripts in this style include the Book of Kells, Lindisfarne Gospels, and the Book of Durrow.

 Insular Art Metalwork

-Metalwork was a popular form of art among the Anglo-Saxons and Celtic populations of British Isles even before the birth of the Insular style of art.
-Once the art traditions of the two cultures fused as a result of interactions, the metalwork style that resulted was spectacularly intricate and thorough.
+Metalwork was a popular form of art among the Anglo-Saxons and Celtic populations of the British Isles even before the birth of the Insular style of art.
+Once the art traditions of the two cultures fused as a result of interactions, the metalwork styles that resulted were spectacularly intricate and thorough.

-Precious stones and embellishing elements such as coloured glass were used to decorate Insular metalwork.
-Surviving pieces of Insular metalwork include a large variety of brooches, church relics such as chalices and secular jewelry commissioned by the wealthy noblemen.
+Precious stones and embellishing elements such as colored glass were used to decorate Insular metalwork.
+Surviving pieces of Insular metalwork include a large variety of brooches, church relics such as chalices, and secular jewelry commissioned by wealthy noblemen.

 Insular Art Sculpture

-Notable features of these crosses included geometrical decorations, the use of carved foliage, sculpted figures and images related to Biblical themes and typically, a scene of crucifixion at the centre of the cross.
+Notable features of these crosses included geometrical decorations, the use of carved foliage, sculpted figures and images related to Biblical themes, and typically, a scene of crucifixion at the center of the cross.